 Remove dependency on platforms like that may change their policies and may drop your access to customers.

 Your email list is a group of people who have expressed their willingness to listen to your communication.
-Therefore, they are similar to the audience in an auditorium who are listening to you.
+Therefore, they are similar to the audience in an auditorium listening to you.
 This is a great opportunity to educate, motivate, and benefit them with your valuable advice and services.

 Who Can Use Email Marketing